mohit2708/study1/python/fastApi/interview_questions/interview_ques.md

 #### Path parameters
 * Path parameters with types
-  * You can capture dynamic parts of the URL (called path parameters) by enclosing them in **curly braces {}** in the path string.
+  * We can capture dynamic parts of the URL (called path parameters) by enclosing them in **curly braces {}** in the path string.
 FastAPI automatically passes these values to the decorated function as keyword arguments.
 ```python
 @app.get("/items/{item_id}")
 async def read_item(item_id: int):